 17. Sourcing channel cost

 You can also calculate the cost efficiency of your different sourcing channels by including ad spend, the amount of money spent on advertisement, on those platforms.
-By dividing the ad spend with the number visitors who successfully applied through the job opening you measure the sourcing channel cost per hire.
+By dividing the ad spend with the number of visitors who successfully applied through the job opening you measure the sourcing channel cost per hire.